Dr. Brown’s Sippy Cup Prize Package did include:

 The soft spouts and straws on Dr. Brown’s cups make sipping easy for tiny mouths.
 The contoured handles on both the Soft-Spout Transition Cup and the Baby’s First Straw Cup are spill-proof and travel safely with handles that are easy for little hands to hold.
 The Soft Spout Toddler Cup has a contoured, easy-grip shape with no handles to make it simple for toddlers to hold this cup like a grownup.
 All 3 cups have attached lids that stay open when your little ones drink and keeps straw or spout clean when not in use.

-10 Tips to Transition from Bottles to Cups
+Transition from Bottles to Cups: 10 Tips

 It was 4 am.
 Both babies were wide awake.
 Time to eat.
 Again.